-IKB-392 - Software certificates fail to import on older Windows versions or Apple Devices

-Changes were introduced to the method MyID uses to generate software certificates in MyID 12.7.

-When MyID issues software certificates, it encrypts the passwords protecting the PFX files using AES256/SHA2.

-This is a modern security standard, but it creates a problem when importing the certificates on devices that do not support this security standard; for example, any Apple OS (MacOS or iOS), any Windows Server OS lower than Windows 2019, and any Windows client OS lower than Windows 10 build 1709.
+Note: By default, when MyID issues software certificates, it encrypts the passwords protecting the PFX files using AES256/SHA2.
+However, some Operating Systems do not support this modern security standard, which creates a problem when importing the certificates onto these; for example, any Apple OS (macOS or iOS), any Windows Server OS lower than Windows 2019, and any Windows client OS lower than Windows 10 build 1709.
+If you want to import software certificates onto an OS that does support not the encryption of PFX files using AES256/SHA2, you must set the Use SHA1 encryption for certificates issued as PFX files option in the Server tab of the Security Settings workflow to Yes.

-If you are affected by this issue, contact Intercede customer support for further assistance, quoting reference IKB-392.